“One family participating in the Seeds for a Future Program can lead to a whole community enjoying healthier and more prosperous lives.”

 The Seeds for a Future Program was started with a Vision to teach rural Guatemalan families the skills and knowledge required for their long-term success.

-It addresses both the health and income needs of a population having one of the highest chronic malnutrition and food insecurity rates in the world.
+It addresses the food security, health, and income needs of a population with one of the highest chronic malnutrition and food insecurity rates in the world.

-Our Vision keeps moving forward as the team incorporates new methods and practices to create self-reliance, better health, and increased incomes.
+Our Vision keeps moving forward as the team incorporates new methods and practices to create self-reliance, healthier mothers and infants, and new micro-business opportunities.

 Expanding the Seeds for a